Starcounter/Docs/publishing/required-and-sample-data/README.md

 If the app offers some nice-to-have sample data, it should offer a button that creates this data:

-- in the dismissible welcome message on the main page
+- on the main page, in a welcome message that is dismissible once (not per user)
 - on the [Settings page](../settings-page/)